In Upper Lawrenceville, The Butterwood takes the cake

-Sugar and spice and Austrian opulence — that’s what the Butterwood is made of.
+Sugar and spice and Austrian opulence — that’s what The Butterwood Bake Consortium is made of.

 “I just bake everything on a whim,” she adds with a laugh.
 “I don’t measure when I bake, so I often make horrible mistakes and baking disasters that have to be discarded.”

-While we can’t speak for these abstract techniques, we’re sure that cake this phenomenal could only be crafted by one of two humans: a modest baker wielding limitless creativity and natural talent…or a wizard.
-(Editor’s note: Empirical evidence gathered from several taste tests suggests that Slayden might be both.)
+While we can’t speak for these abstract techniques, we’re sure that cake this phenomenal could only be crafted by one of two humans: a modest baker wielding limitless creativity and natural talent; or a wizard.
+(Empirical evidence gathered from several taste tests suggests that Slayden might be both.)

 Though the South Side initially caught her eye, Slayden ultimately set up camp in retail-heavy Lawrenceville.
 “I liked the visual appeal,” she explains.
 “I liked the foot traffic, even though it’s less so at this end [of Butler Street].”